kafeijao/Kafe_CVR_Mods/Logger++/README.md

   - AvPro messages: *off by default*
   - Known SPAM-y messages: *off by default*
   - Known pointless messages: *off by default*
+- Enable full logs with full stack trace for all types of message (info/warnings/errors) in Melon Prefs.

 ---